Edvard Munch

 4 Scandi Trailblazers Who Changed the World

 Edvard Munch was out walking in Oslo (then called Kristiania) when he conceived the idea of The Scream.
 This painting (there are two versions of it) has come to represent the anxiety and insecurities of the human condition.
+Learn about the troubled man behind the art and hear fascinating stories about the life and impact of an iconic painting.

 The second-most expensive painting ever sold